 During your research

-As a postgraduate researcher, you will be expected to submit your thesis within the standard period of study for your programme.
+As a postgraduate researcher, you will be expected to be aware of your thesis submission deadline and to manage your time accordingly.

 To help you complete your research degree on time, your attendance and your progress with your studies will be monitored.

 The transfer assessment will identify whether you and your project have the potential for research at doctoral level and whether completing the thesis within the standard period of study is a reasonable expectation.

 While we hope everything goes well with your studies, sometimes things don’t quite go to plan.